 - Female Cheetahs on the other hand are solo hunters and live only with their cubs.

 24. What do Cheetahs Eat – Cheetah Diet

-- Cheetah like all other cats is a carnivore which means that they eat meat and to get meat they hunt other animals.
+- Cheetah like all other cats is a carnivores which means that they eat meat and to get the meat they hunt other animals.

-- In the wild Cheetah hunt medium size wild animals that live in its habitat that can be taken down by speed such as Gazelles.
+- In the wild Cheetah hunt medium-size wild animals that live in their habitat that can be taken down by speed such as Gazelles.

 - Horse meat

 - Meat-based feed made specifically for cheetahs

 - and cow milk for cubs

 25. What are Cheetahs Prey – What do Cheetahs Hunt